aryadeo/arya_test/README.md

 # arya_test
-This repoitory is for python basics
+This repository is for python basics
 Lets start